 - Mild steel (a.k.a., low carbon steel) has a lower percentage (approx., 0.16–0.29%) of carbon--you don't say

-- Its composition makes it more malleable (easy to work with) and the best choice for many products
+- Its composition makes it more malleable (easy to work with) and the best choice for many products including mild steel gates.

 - It's a common and affordable grade of steel